Mechanism of Task-oriented Information Removal in In-context Learning: Task-oriented Information Removal in In-context Learning

 \textbf{Task-oriented Information Removal as a Key Mechanism for ICL with Unseen Label.} Identifying the DHs responsible for the task-oriented information removal enables ablation experiments to evaluate the significance of the operation to ICL.
 Therefore, we remove DHs from the inference, specifically, setting the outputs of all heads with a covariance flux relative change below $-5\%$ to zero vectors, and report the resulting accuracy in Table~\ref{table:ablation} (refer to Appendix~\ref{appendix.ablation_big_table} for non-average results), where when demonstrations are randomly sampled, or at least one demonstration shares the same label as the query (Seen Label), zeroing out the DHs significantly but not critically reduces accuracy compared to randomly selected heads, since the induction heads provide a strong supportive mechanism in such cases.
-In contrast, when induction heads are disabled by the unseen label setting, the role of DHs becomes decisive: their ablation almost eliminates accuracy, even though not all DHs are identified and ablated\footref{footnote:ablation}.
-Such results confirm that the DHs provide the primary effect for maintaining classification accuracy in the unseen label scenario, thus serving as the main bypass and complement to the induction heads~\citep{cho2025revisiting}.
+In the unseen label setting where induction heads fail, DHs become decisive: ablating them almost eliminates accuracy, even without exhaustively identifying all DHs\footref{footnote:ablation}.
+This shows that DHs are the primary source of accuracy in unseen-label scenarios, effectively acting as the main complement to induction heads~\citep{cho2025revisiting}.

+\textbf{Amplifying the Outputs of DHs Boosts ICL Accuracy.} As a prototypical empirical application utilizing the discovery of DH, we try to amplify the output of DH on 8-shot inputs, i.e., multiply a scalar $(1+\lambda)$ on the outputs of DHs detected similarly as the ablation in Table~\ref{table:ablation}.
+The results with various $\lambda$ are shown in Fig.~\ref{fig:amp}, where a moderate amplification consistently increases ICL accuracy.
+Especially in the random-label scenario in~\S\ref{sec:3.2}, DH amplification yields a markedly stronger effect, consistent with Fig.~\ref{fig:labels}, where information removal is weaker than in the true-label setting.
+This amplification provides a frugal, plug-and-play way to boost ICL accuracy and mitigate label noise without extra computational overhead, while reinforcing the causal link between information removal and ICL accuracy.